palaviv/walkdir/README.txt

-iterwalk is a simple set of iterator tools intended to make it easy to manipulate and filter the output of os.walk() in a way that is also easily applicable to any source iterator that produces data in the same format.
+walkdir is a simple set of iterator tools intended to make it easy to manipulate and filter the output of os.walk() in a way that is also easily applicable to any source iterator that produces data in the same format.